A Validation Approach to Over-parameterized Matrix and Image Recovery

 \section{Proof of Theorem \ref{thm: deterministicGurantee}}

 In this section, we prove our main result Theorem \ref{thm: deterministicGurantee}.
 We first present the proof strategy.
-Next, we provide detailed lemmas in characterizing the three phases described in the strategy.
-Theorem \ref{thm: deterministicGurantee} then follows immediately from these lemmas.
+Next, we provide detailed lemmas to characterize the three phases described in the strategy.
+Theorem \ref{thm: deterministicGurantee} follows immediately from these lemmas.

 For the ease of the presentation, in the following sections, we absorb the additional $\frac{1}{\sqrt{m}}$ factor into $\Amap$ and that the linear map $\Amap$ satisfies $(k,\delta)$-RIP means that